warrior1211421/Gaming-Techies/content/posts/best-motherboard-for-i7-4790k-top-5-lists-buying-guide.md

     cons:
       - con: Only 2 fan connectors available
     image: /uploads/asus-micro-atx-ddr3.webp
-    award: "Best to avoid Overheating "
+    award: "Best to Avoid Overheating "
 conclusion:
   - paragraph: All these above mentioned five **best motherboards for i7 4790K** are amazing and fascinating in their existence.
 If you make up a choice and